-My specialties include working with teens and adult individuals and couples with issues including depression, anxiety, trauma recovery, relationship difficulties, and more.
+My specialties include working with teens and adult individuals with issues including depression, anxiety, trauma recovery, relationship difficulties, and more.
 With God’s help and strength, you can overcome any difficulty you face.
 I find great joy in combining my professional training and experience with truths from God’s Word to help my clients experience the growth and positive change they desire.
 Whether you’re looking for a therapist for your child, teenager, or yourself, I invite you to take the first step by scheduling an appointment today.

 My Goal as a Christian Counselor

 My desire is to support, validate, and empower my clients to achieve their goals and overcome the struggles in their lives.
 With God’s help, my hope is that you will gain confidence through your therapeutic work with me—confidence in knowing that you, as God’s child, can continue to work through life’s challenges even after our work together is complete.

 It takes courage to come to therapy and allow a professional into the deepest, darkest parts of our lives.
 I strive to create a safe, non-judgmental therapeutic space where you can feel able to share your concerns.
 During our first session, we will begin to create a treatment plan to identify your goals throughout our work together.
 I will work carefully to identify the root of the issue and walk alongside you to implement the skills needed to overcome your struggles.

 My Approach to Christian Counseling

 As your therapist, one of my goals is to help you build and strengthen your relationship with God.
 I want to encourage you to trust in His plan for your life and turn to Him in your time of need.
 I believe that following in God’s footsteps is crucial in the healing process.
 Throughout treatment, if you are comfortable doing so, we will turn to Scripture and prayer to help guide and lead us through the session.